chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 A driver-specific resource is a statement of configuration policy that:

-* Describes the desired state for a configuration item that is created using Chef provisioning
+* Describes the desired state for a configuration item that is created using Chef Provisioning
 * Declares the steps needed to bring that item to the desired state
 * Specifies a resource type---such as ``package``, ``template``, or ``service``
 * Lists additional details (also known as properties), as necessary